kiefercuevas/CShauto/README.md

 ## Installation

-In order to use the the library we need to install the following nuGet packages.
+In order to use the the library you need to install the following nuGet packages.

 ```bash
 Install-Package Quellatalo.Nin.TheHands -Version 0.3.0